industrial-edge/Performance-Analytics/docs/Installation.md

 ## Configure PLC project
+This use case contains a TIA project which simulate the process.
+The project also inclunde a HMI visualization to operate the demonstration process.
+The first steps are to configure the PLC project and the intruduction into the HMI screens.

 1. Open TIA portal and open the project containing the car production application (Adapt the IP addresses to your system)

 ![TIA_IP_Adress](graphics/TIA_IP_Adress.png)